Review: 19 best induction cookware sets, pans, roasters & more

 What are the best pans to use on an induction hob?

 The top three best pans to use are cast iron, stainless steel, and carbon steel.
 These three are recommended because they cook the food evenly and heat up well.

 But, you can confidently use nonstick aluminum, especially when making eggs and other sticky foods.
 Copper pans work well with induction cooktops too.

 There are not a lot of disadvantages to using an induction cooktop.

 However, depending on the type of pot or pan you use, the cooktop will make a strange buzzing noise, which some people find a bit annoying and noisy.

 As well, your cookware must be induction compatible.

 What happens if you use a normal pan on an induction hob?

-How do I tell if a pan is induction?
+How do I tell if a pan is suited for induction?